qmathe/DropDownMenuKit/README.md

 #### Files

-Drop DropDownMenu.swift, DropDownTitleView.swift and DropDownMenu.xcassets into your Xcode project.
+Drop DropDownMenu.swift, DropDownMenuCell.swift, DropDownTitleView.swift and DropDownMenu.xcassets into your Xcode project.